-There, we prescribe a resistive MHD current (red shaded region in Figure~\ref{fig:discsetup}) that replaces the force-free current in the GRFFE equations (eq.\,\ref{eq:MHDcurrent}).
-Second, we drive the \textit{free-fall} of plasma from the innermost stable circular orbit (ISCO) to the BH prescribing a free-falling geodesic motion in the equatorial region (Figure~\ref{fig:discsetup}, blue shaded).
+There, we prescribe a resistive MHD current (red shaded region in Figure~\ref{fig:discsetup}, eq.\,\ref{eq:MHDcurrent}) that replaces the force-free current in the GRFFE equations.
+In this resistive MHD current, besides the radial motion, the rotational profile of the AD can be easily specified (see eq.~\ref{eq:v_0max} below).
+We drive the \textit{free-fall} of plasma from the ISCO to the BH by prescribing a free-falling geodesic motion in the equatorial region (Figure~\ref{fig:discsetup}, blue shaded).
 We refer to the paraboloidally shaped region $r_+<r_c<r_{\rm ISCO}$ and $\left|z\right|\leq h\sqrt{(r_c-r_+)/(r_{\rm ISCO}-r_+)}$ as \textit{plunging region}.
 Here, $r_c=\sqrt{g_{\phi\phi}}$ is the cylindrical radius from the central object.
 As in the UAL, the kinematics of the plunging region are prescribed by employing a resistive MHD current whose velocity field follows a free-falling geodesic motion in the equatorial plane, matching the angular velocity to the BH rotation smoothly (see eq.~\ref{eq:frame_dragging}).
 Since the plunging region is relatively thin, we employ an exclusively radially dependent velocity prescription all over its volume, regardless of the vertical distance to the equator.